NishiyaKN/obsidian/500 OCI/3 - Networking.md

 	- Can inspect the package to route the package
 ### Layer 4 LB
 - Network Load Balancer
-- Works with TCP & UDP
+- Works with TCP, UDP & ICMP
-- Faster than Layer 7 LB
+- Ultra-low latency, faster than Layer 7 LB